 How to Leverage Social Media for SEO: Link Building

-Columnist Paul Shapiro explores the myriad of ways social networks can be utilized in your link-building efforts.
+Columnist Paul Shapiro outlines the myriad ways social networks can be utilized in your link-building efforts.

 I recently asked a room of experienced marketers how they thought social media marketing could assist their SEO efforts.
 The answers were more or less what I had expected to hear: